abuindario/ThreadsJPA/README.md

 ![messagesPage](https://github.com/abuindario/ThreadsJPA/assets/92298516/7aeb6f13-741c-4309-bd54-9cb8a28eda42)
 - Messages can be edited only by their author.
 If the user logged in is the author, the 'Edit' button will be available in the 'Actions' column.
 - Messages can only be deleted by their author.
 If the user logged in is the author, the 'Delete' button will be available in the 'Actions' column.
-- New messages are displayed first.
+- Old messages are displayed first.
 - The last row of the table allow users to post a new message in a Thread.